tbjgolden/array-pack/README.md

 For items with a size larger than the specified 'Bin Max Size', they will be placed in their own bin.

+As FFD uses Array.sort, the result is not necessarily stable when sizes are not unique. (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)